bochinski/iou-tracker/README.md

 ### DETRAC
 To reproduce the reported results, download and extract the [DETRAC-toolkit](http://detrac-db.rit.albany.edu/download) and the detections you want to evaluate.
-Download links for the EB detections are provided below.
+Download links for the EB and Mask R-CNN detections are provided below.
 Clone this repository into "DETRAC-MOT-toolkit/trackers/".
 Follow the instructions to configure the toolkit for tracking evaluation and set the tracker name in "DETRAC_experiment.m":